GBSVM: Granular-ball Support Vector Machine: Experiment

-In the experiments, each dataset is contaminated with different percentage of label noise, including 0, 5$\%$, 10$\%$, 15$\%$, 20$\%$, 25$\%$ and 30$\%$.
+In the experiments, each dataset is contaminated with different percentages of label noise, including 0$\%$, 5$\%$, 10$\%$, 15$\%$, 20$\%$, 25$\%$ and 30$\%$.
+It is important to note that we only introduced noise to the training set while maintaining the test set free of noise.
 The accuracy comparison is shown in Table \ref{tab:robust}.
 The more accurate algorithm on each dataset is marked in \textbf{boldface}.
-With the increasing of the level of label noise, SVM shows its good performance in robustness on most datasets.
+With the increasing level of label noise, SVM shows good performance in robustness on most datasets.
 However, GBSVM shows better robustness than SVM.
-The bold numbers in Table \ref{tab:robust} appears in GBSVM in most cases.
+The bold numbers in table \ref{tab:robust} mostly appear in the results of GBSVM solved by PSO or SMO algorithm.
 It indicates that GBSVM can achieve a higher accuracy than SVM at the same level of label noise.
-The reason is that a granular-ball has a coarser granularity, and its label can decrease the affections of label noise points in it.
-The minority label that label noise points have does not affect the whole label of a granular-ball, which is determined with the majority label in the granular-ball.
+The reason is that the label noise points do not affect the label of a granular-ball, which is determined by the majority label in the granular-ball.
+Since the "titanic" and "phoneme" data sets are large and use the PSO algorithm requires a long optimization time, the experimental results cannot be obtained within one day.
+Consequently, we did not document the final outcomes.
+Furthermore, we visualized the results in the file ``Supplementary\_material.pdf''.
+In fact, SMO algorithm can get higher classification accuracy than PSO method.
+As noise increases, some results exhibit improved precision as the noise level rises.
+Some results improves with increasing noise levels, which can be attributed to the absence of noise in the test set or the final result being the average of four trials.
+Moreover, we also provide the GBSVM results using ``Gaussian'' kernel in Table \ref{tab:gauss} and compare them with the SVM solved by SMO algorithm.
+The results indicate that non-linear GBSVM still has higher classification accuracy than SVM on most datasets.
+However, as the overlap of heterogeneous granular-balls in kernel space is removed, the number of granular-balls increases.
+Taking the dataset balance-scale as an example, the table in the file ``Supplementary-Material. pdf'' shows the changes in both the number of granular-balls and the accuracy, before and after removing overlaps at varying purities.
+The results show that although removing overlaps increases the number of granular-balls, it greatly improves the classification accuracy.
+In short, the accuracy advantage of GBSVM is more obvious at high noise levels.

+Since the experiments in this work mainly focus on label noise, the performance of GBSVM is further demonstrated with some denoising methods, such as the RD method, as shown in the file ``Supplementary\_Material.pdf''.
+The results show that RDGBSVM achieves better results on most datasets.
+Actually, the GBSVM model with granular-balls instead of points as input is not designed specifically for noisy data, but has its own advantages of efficiency and robustness.
+This is a self-contained advantage of the model using granular-balls computing, which is also scalable.